4Catalyzer/found/www/docs/configuration/route-config.md

 A route configuration consists of an array of route objects.

 :::tip
-You can generate such an array of route objects from JSX with `<Route>` elements using `makeRouteConfig`, as shown previously in [basic-usage section](/found/getting-started/basic-usage)
+You can generate such an array of route objects from JSX with `<Route>` elements using `makeRouteConfig`, as shown previously in [quick start](/getting-started/quick-start.mdx).
 :::

 By default, `<Route />` components receive the following additional props describing the current routing state: